Mara-Li/Obsidian-Snippet-collection/README.md

 All of the credit for this snippet to go [Lithou](http://github.com/lithou/sandbox).
 I just adapted this snippet to work with Live Preview.
 I pretty didn't know if Lithou updated it.

-# Sanctum Tweaks
+# Sanctum Tweaks & Minimal Tweaks

-This snippet add support for my folder_note, folder-color snippet and edit some things in Sanctum :
+This snippet add support for my folder_note, folder-color snippet and edit some things in their followed theme :
-    - Aspect of Links, since the 6.0.1, where I don't like the new link's aspect.
     - A specific font for comments
     - Some tweaks around bullet or codes
+    - Support for folder note